 Tax agents linked to themselves are not treated as a client.
 This means you cannot perform tax agent specific functions, such as transfers, on your own IRD number.
 This also prevents agency employees accessing your personal information.

-When requesting a credit transfer as part of file a return in myIR you also need to have full account access account permission – but if you are using the income tax return service, you can still initiate the credit transfer if you only have file.
+When requesting a credit transfer as part of 'File return' in myIR you also need to have full account access account permission – but if you are using the income tax return service, you can still initiate the credit transfer if you only have file.

 Requesting a transfer does not mean we’ll move the credit as requested.
 When there are higher priority periods or accounts which the credit should go to, the credit will instead follow our automated offset rules, for example if there is a debt in another period.